zhaofeng-shu33/triangle_counting_benchmark_v2/README.md

 repository much more difficult as it requires Git plugins.
 Also, the free limit is only 1.0GB per month for download usage.
 It means only 5 cloning of the original repository is possible.
 Therefore, the original repository is abandoned.

+### About Kronecker graph dataset
+These are artificial dataset used to model the social network.
+See [wiki](https://en.wikipedia.org/wiki/Kronecker_graph) for detailed explanation.
+[There](https://github.com/snap-stanford/snap/tree/master/examples/krongen) is a generator in C++, which uses a 2 times 2 matrix as a base graph.
+The generated graph has 2^n nodes, as shown by the filename s24, s28 and s29.
+Also e15 means the number of edges is simply 15 times of the number of node.
+Maybe the generation process is run 15 times and the generated results are concatenated together.